naiyerasif/site/content/posts/2021/2021-06-19-creating-deep-copies-in-java.md

 At the end of the test, you can see that even if we modify the author's name in the copy of a `Book` object, the original object remains unaffected.

-There a few caveats in this approach.
+There are a few caveats in this approach.

 - You need to manually implement the `copy()` method in the source code of the classes.
 You may not have access to the source code; it may be part of an external library.
 - In the above example, the `Book` class has only two attributes.
 What if your class has a lot of fields, many of which are references to other types?
 You'll also have to do handle `null` values in such cases which is very tedious.